Wednesday, October 27, 2010

 ALEC: When Leslie says yes, I’ll say no.

 Enter Howie Krantz (Jon Cutler)!
-Howie to me is the most interesting character besides Kevin and the yet-to-be-introduced Mr. Kim: he’s the stand in for the rest of us, he’s the indication of the smugness of the characters and the writers, he’s a sweet natured polite unassuming guy, a bit chubby, kind of prematurely rumpled, the kind of guy who could spend hours combing his hair and still leave a cowlick standing straight up in back and one shirt collar sticking out of his sweater.
-He’s doomed and branded from the moment he meets this noxious nest of culture vultures – a sort of Schlemiel-by-proxy who basically would be us if we hung out with Schumacher and his Hollywood- type friends.
+Howie to me is the most interesting character besides Kevin and the yet-to-be-introduced Mr. Kim: he’s the stand in for the rest of us.
+He’s the indication of the smugness of the characters and the writers.
+He’s a sweet natured polite unassuming guy, a bit chubby, kind of prematurely rumpled, the kind of guy who could spend hours combing his hair and still leave a cowlick standing straight up in back and one shirt collar sticking out of his sweater.
+He’s doomed in this glittery world and branded from the moment he meets this noxious nest of culture vultures – a sort of Schlemiel-by-proxy who basically would be us if we hung out with these beautiful drips.
 Apparently, wearing glasses all the time versus wearing them stylishly for specific tasks is a cardinal sin for which one can never ever be forgiven.
 Even Wendy looks like she can barely stand being seen with him, like she’s being escorted by a giant turd with excellent manners.
-Welcome to the 80s.

 WENDY: This is Howie Krantz.
 Howie, Kevin Dolenz.